matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 into them.
 They are simply omitted from the `children` key of the response.
 (Although they will still appear in the `children_state`key of the `room`.)

-Similarly, if a server set limit on the size of the response is reached, additional rooms are not added to the response and can be queried individually.
+Similarly, if a server-set limit on the size of the response is reached, additional rooms are not added to the response and can be queried individually.

 #### Request format